 Cross-bred dogs tend to be more robust and healthy than purebreds.
 However, it’s possible that your Chiweenie puppy could inherit health problems from one or both of his parents.

 The most common health issue that’s seen in these pups is allergies.
 The breed often suffers from coughing, sneezing, hair loss, and skin irritation that can be caused by something as simple as dust or pollen.
 The average life expectancy for a Chiweenie is from 13 to 16 years.

 Ask your dachshund Chihuahua mix puppy’s breeder what your pup is fed.
 Stick to the same food for the first six months or so of your puppy’s life.
 An adult dachshund Chihuahua mix should be fed around half a cup of good quality dry kibble every day.
 Divide the ration into several small feeds to keep your pup feeling full and prevent gastric upsets that are associated with overeating.

 It’s important that you feed your Chiweenie dry kibble.
 The biscuits help to scrape plaque-causing bacteria off your dog’s teeth, preventing gingivitis (gum disease) and canine periodontal disease.

-In comparison to other, larger designer breeds, a dachshund-Chihuahua mix puppy is reasonably affordable, costing between $200 and $500.
+In comparison to other, larger designer breeds, a dachshund-Chihuahua mix puppy is reasonably affordable, at around $500 and up in price.
 The price may vary, depending on the quality and show records of both the puppy’s parents.

 Check out local vets and boarding kennels for breeder recommendations.
 Be wary of buying a puppy from a backyard breeder or a pet shop, even if the price is temptingly low.
 When you find a reputable breeder, always to ask to see documentary health-screening certification for both the puppy’s parents.